Fukaya A_\infty-structures associated to Lefschetz fibrations. III: The results

-and choose a smooth fibre $M$.
-We will assume throughout that $c_1({F})$ is Poincar{\'e} dual to $[M]$.
+where $F$ is a manifold without boundary, and the map $p$ is proper.
+Choose a smooth fibre $M$.
+We also assume that $c_1({F})$ is Poincar{\'e} dual to $[M]$.
 Consider genus $0$ pseudo-holomorphic curves in ${F}$ which have degree $k$ over the base of \eqref{eq:lefschetz}, and which come with one marked point.
 The evaluation map on the moduli space of such curves gives rise to Gromov-Witten invariants

 which are zero if $k<0$.
-Let's remove our fixed fibre from \eqref{eq:lefschetz} to get an open symplectic manifold
+Let's remove a fibre from \eqref{eq:lefschetz} to get an open symplectic manifold

 By assumption, $c_1(E) = 0$.
 Our main Floer-theoretic object of study is the symplectic cohomology of $E$.

 \begin{lemma} The cohomology class $z^{(1)}|E$ lies in the kernel of \eqref{eq:acc}. \end{lemma}